airalab/robonomics-ros2/README.md

    > **WARNING**: The seed phrase is sensitive information that allows anyone to use your account.
 Make sure you don't
    > upload a config file with it to GitHub or anywhere else.

+   You may also want to change the directory where the files for IPFS will be stored.
+To do this, change the parameter `ipfs_files_path`.

 5. Then you can test the repository with turtlesim package or make your own robot integration.
 Anyway, after that you need to build the package.
 From `your_project_ws` directory run: